Vous devez activer les cookies pour accéder à ce site.

 In Part One of our Advancing BIM blog, we discussed the issues related to effectively sharing model and design data.
 But there are also many opportunities to advance Building Information Modeling (BIM) in the area of BIM coordination.

-BIM clash detection and coordination are often considered part of the design phase of a project but this also extends to the operations and maintenance phases.
+Building Information Modeling (BIM) clash detection and issue tracking coordination are essential often considered parts of the design phase of a project, but this also extends to the operations and maintenance phases.
 Coordination, communication, and collaboration on model issues are key throughout the entire project lifecycle.

-In our new study, “Finding Common Ground: The Future of Project Information Management”, we asked specific questions regarding challenges with BIM coordination, including how model clashes and issues are communicated.
+In our study, “Finding Common Ground: The Future of Project Information Management”, we asked specific questions regarding challenges with BIMBuilding Information Modeling (BIM) coordination, including how model clashes and issues are communicated.